How to grow tuberous Drosera

 Usually on the surface of the substrate sooner or later moss and/or algae will grow.
 Some people like this and some people not.

-When I pot tubers I used for the top 0.4 inch (1 cm) of the media pure white silica sand because of the light is a better reflected and therefore the roots are kept cooler and algae, moss etc. are discouraged, or will grow more slowly.
+When I pot tubers I used for the top 0.4 inch (1 cm) of the media pure white silica sand or more or less white gravel because of the light is better reflected and therefore the roots are kept cooler and algae, moss etc. are discouraged, or will grow more slowly.

 Drosera auriculata which is comming out of dormancy and some Drosera zoneria